Birista (Crispy Fried Onions)

 When the oil is hot, add the sliced onions.

-Fry on high heat for 8-10 minutes.
+Fry on high heat for 8-10 minutes, stirring occasionally.
 Frying on high heat is essential to remove the moisture in the onion slices.

-Now reduce the heat to low and fry till the onions are golden brown.
-Keep stirring very frequently.
+Now reduce the heat to low and fry till the onions are golden brown, stirring frequently.

-Once the onions are browned, remove them on a plate lined with paper towels and spread them on the plate.
+Once browned, remove them on a plate lined with paper towels and spread them on the plate.
 This step is essential to get crispy birista.
 Leave it on the plate for 4-5 minutes or until they become crispy.

 Remember that onions keep browning from the residual heat after removing them from the oil.